Jean-MarcHarvengt/TeensyCEC/README.md

 # Credits
 I mostly ported the emulators from existing projects, all the credit goes to the authors of colem, o2em and x2600 projects!
+Thanks a lot also to Frank Boesing for his ILI DMA library from which I started from and his great Teensy64 project https://github.com/FrankBoesing/Teensy64